thatapiguy/Youtube-Deck-using-PowerApps-and-Flow/README.md

 # Youtube-Deck-using-PowerApps-and-Flow

-Import the .zip file in PowerApps and upload the excel file in your OneDrive .
-Delete the exisiting OneDrive connection in the PowerApp and then add a new OneDrive connection that connects to the 'Channels' table in the spreadsheet.
+Import the PowerVideo zip file in PowerApps using Import Package option.

+Upload the excel file in your OneDrive .

+Delete the exisiting "Channels" OneDrive datasource in the PowerApp and then add a new OneDrive datasource that connects to the 'Channels' table in the excel file.

+That's it!
+Enjoy!

 Vivek Bavishi aka That API Guy